umamiMike/ttt/README.md

 I use big frameworks a ton.
 For a change I wanted to back to buildng things from the ground up, with as few 3rd party libraries as possible.
-This is meant to demo illustrating, the concepts of an `event-driven`
+This is meant to demo illustrating, the concepts of an `event-driven` This is far from what I would consider complete, but it functions.

 ## Design Choices:

-It will have core game logic management,
-- a web server for hosting an api
 - A web client for a player interface
-- A `curses` based ui for a terminal interface.
+- a web server for hosting the web client
 - communication will be done via mqtt broker, with the web server, web client, communicating via event messages

-## Thoughts

-This is far from what I would consider complete, but it functions.

 ## dependencies